-1. Set the environment variable PATH to include the path that contains OCI.dll, if it is not already set.
-For example, on Windows 7, update PATH in Control Panel -> System -> Advanced System Settings -> Advanced -> Environment Variables -> System Variables -> PATH.

-Restart any open command prompt windows.

-2. Optional Oracle configuration files such as the theorem of the Oracle Database software installation.

-Alternatively, Oracle configuration files can be put in another, accessible directory.
+- 1. Set the environment variable PATH to include the path that contains OCI.dll, if it is not already set.
+For example, on Windows 7, update PATH in Control Panel -> System -> Advanced System Settings -> Advanced -> Environment Variables -> System Variables -> PATH. - Restart any open command prompt windows. - 2.
+Optional Oracle configuration files such as tnsnames.ora, sqlnet.ora or oraaccess.xml can be placed in the network/admin subdirectory of the Oracle Database software installation. - Alternatively, Oracle configuration files can be put in another, accessible directory.
 Then set the environment variable TNS_ADMIN to that directory name.